-Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023 a) If you have reused credit from another Open University undergraduate qualification, modules that have been double-weighted in the classification profile for a Bachelor's degree awarded with Honours cannot be used in the classification profile of any subsequent Bachelor's degree with Honours.
+Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024 a) If you have reused credit from another Open University undergraduate qualification, modules that have been double-weighted in the classification profile for a Bachelor's degree awarded with Honours, or used in the classification of an Integrated Master's qualification, cannot be used in the classification profile of any subsequent Bachelor's degree with Honours.
 See Section H for more information about "reuse" of credit that has been counted towards another Open University qualification.

-I7.2.5 Qualifications including credit reused from another undergraduate qualification a) If you have completed your qualification with more credit than is required, your classification will be based upon a maximum of 240 credits.
+17.2.5 Qualifications including credit reused from another undergraduate qualification a) If you have completed your qualification with more credit than is required, your classification will be based upon a maximum of 240 credits.
 Compulsory modules within Stage 2 and Stage 3 (and Stage 4 if applicable) will always be included in classification, irrespective of result grade.
 You may also be required to include modules from specified groups or subject areas.
 We then select modules for classification in grade order, starting with your best grades.
 If you have the same grade for several modules, we start with the earliest.
 If you have more than one module with the same grade awarded at the same time, we take them in alphanumeric order of their module code.

-I7.2.6 Qualifications completed with more credit than is required
+17.2.6 Qualifications completed with more credit than is required

-I7.3 Calculation of Weighted Grade Credit score
+17.3 Calculation of Weighted Grade Credit score

-- a) Your Weighted Grade Credit score is calculated from the grades you have achieved from a maximum of 240 credits from Open University modules or Collaborative Scheme modules at Open University level 2 or above (see Clause 17.2 for information on which modules will be used in this calculation). - b) Your module grades are multiplied by the credit value of that module. - For 360 credit Undergraduate Bachelor's Degrees with Honours and Scottish 480 credit Undergraduate Bachelor's Degrees with Honours, modules which are included in the highest Stage of your qualification will be double-weighted. - d) For Integrated Master's Degrees, all modules are equally weighted. - e) The total of this calculation is referred to as your Weighted Grade Credit score.
+- a) Your Weighted Grade Credit score is calculated from the grades you have achieved from a maximum of 240 credits from Open University modules or Collaborative Scheme modules at Open University level 2 or above (see Clause 17.2 for information on which modules will be used in this calculation). - b) Your module grades are multiplied by the credit value of that module. - c) For 360 credit Undergraduate Bachelor's Degrees with Honours and Scottish 480 credit Undergraduate Bachelor's Degrees with Honours, modules which are included in the highest Stage of your qualification will be double-weighted. - d) For Integrated Master's Degrees, all modules are equally weighted. - e) The total of this calculation is referred to as your Weighted Grade Credit score.

-Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024